Springfield Township Creates New Arts Council to Generate a

 More About The Springfield Township Arts & Enrichment Council

-The goal of the Springfield Township Arts and Enrichment Council will be to leverage the arts to create quality of life enhancements for residents and develop a distinct community identity with a vibrant local economy.
-The Council will implement community events and public art experiences to engage the community with ongoing social activity.
-In addition to creating an arts community, the Council intends to serve the public with improvements to neighborhood parks and improve recreational opportunities where funding allows.
-Fulfilling the mission, the Council would provide these enhancements for the residents and visitors of Springfield Township with less reliance on government funding.
+The goal of the Springfield Township Arts and Enrichment Council is to leverage the arts in order to create quality of life enhancements for residents and develop a distinct community identity with a vibrant local economy.
+The Council implements community events and public art experiences to engage the community with ongoing social activities.
+In addition to creating an arts community, the Council intends to serve the public with improvements to neighborhood parks and improved recreational opportunities where funding allows.
+Fulfilling the mission, the Council will provide these enhancements for the residents and visitors of Springfield Township with less reliance on government funding.

-The Council will work cooperatively with the Township government to bring life-enriching experiences to the community.
-The Springfield Township Board of Trustees will support the Arts & Enrichment Council with approved staff as needed, use of Springfield Township facilities, office supplies and limited funding to the organization.
+The Council works cooperatively with the Township local government to bring life-enriching experiences to the community.
+The Springfield Township Board of Trustees supports the Arts & Enrichment Council with approved staff as needed, use of Springfield Township facilities, office supplies and limited funding to the organization.
 Beyond providing a service in the community, the Springfield Township Arts and Enrichment Council will conduct a long-term study to determine the viability of a Community Arts and Event Center.

-The Council will offer community arts programming which may include social events, workshops, classes, concerts, theatre experiences and art exhibits for all ages.
+The Springfield Township Arts & Enrichment Council offers community arts programming which may include social events, workshops, classes, concerts, theater experiences and art exhibits for all ages.
 A variety of collaborative opportunities may be created to connect different sectors of the public including, but not limited to schools, local businesses, neighboring communities, civic associations, churches and various non-profits.
 In addition, the Council may coordinate community contests, committee projects and volunteer opportunities to fulfill its mission and to engage the community further.

-Specific to park and recreation enhancements, the Council will have the ability to create a legacy program where patrons can pledge donations in the name of a loved one.
-Trees, decorative benches, playground equipment, field improvements, or capital improvement projects would be supported through the legacy program.
+Specific to park and recreation enhancements, the Council has the ability to create a legacy program where patrons can pledge donations in the name of a loved one.
+Trees, decorative benches, playground equipment, field improvements, or capital improvement projects can be supported through the legacy program.

 By creating a Springfield Township Arts and Enrichment Council, the Township, a community of 36,000 residents will benefit from a more sustainable source of planned community activities and access to the arts.
 While the resources from local governments become more scarce for these types of programs and activities, the need has never been greater.